tildetown/rodo/README.md

 # rodo

-A simple todo list tool for people who live on the command-line
+A simple todo list application for people who live in the terminal

 # Screenshot